meftamila/meftamila/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Data Analytics
-- 🌱 I’m currently learning PowerBI
+- 🌱 I’m currently learning MachineLearning
 - 📫 Visit my website: https://mefta.vercel.app